vbtc/lean-qr/README.md

 # <img src="https://qr.davidje13.com/resources/logo.svg" alt="Lean QR" />

+_Fork of LeanQR, simplified (only canvas, removed extras, removed Preact/React) and adjusted to build for better browser compatibility.
+Now builds minified CJS that can be included in browsers directly.
+Builds minified and non-minified versions._

 Lean QR is a lightweight yet fully-featured library for generating QR Codes.
-It runs in NodeJS and all recent browsers, and includes wrapper components for React and Preact.
+It runs in NodeJS and most browsers, and includes wrapper components.
 Under 4kB compressed.

 ## Features